 The Access to Information Act contains both exemptions that institutions must apply and those that they may choose to apply in certain circumstances.

 Mandatory exemptions include section 13 (information obtained in confidence), section 19 (personal information) and section 20 (third-party information).
-Some contain exceptions but otherwise if the information meets the requirements of the exemption, institutions must use it.
+Some mandatory exemptions contain exceptions, but otherwise if the information meets the requirements of an exemption, institutions must use it.

 Discretionary exemptions require institutions to consider whether or not to release the information.
 Discretionary exemptions include section 18 (economic interests of Canada), section 16 (law enforcement and investigations) and section 21 (advice and recommendations).
-If the information meets the requirements of the exemption and it is shown that they weighed the relevant factors for and against disclosure before refusing to disclose the information, they may do so.
+If the information meets the requirements of the exemption and the institution can show that they weighed the relevant factors for and against disclosure before refusing to release the information, they may do so.

-Guidance on how the OIC interprets the exercise of discretion
+Guidance on how we interpret the exercise of discretion

 What is the difference between a class-based exemption and an injury-based exemption?

 Class-based exemptions apply when the information is the type (or class) of information described in the exemption.
 In addition, the exemption does not note any consequence that might result from the information being released.
 Examples of class-based exemptions include section 23 (solicitor-client privilege) and section 24 (statutory prohibitions against disclosure).